 - The presence of an in-ground pool

-The appraiser will rate the condition of the property “good, average, fair or poor” after they’ve evaluated it.
-Then, they’ll compare it to other homes in the area using special appraisal support software.
+The appraiser will rate the condition of the property as “good,” “average,” “fair” or “poor” after they’ve evaluated it.
+Then, they’ll use appraisal support software to compare it to other homes in the area.
 Comparable properties are other homes that have sold within the past 6 months nearby that are similar in size and sale price.

 How Long Does An Appraisal Take?

 There is no universal appraisal timeline.
-Appraisals in rural areas can take longer because certain rural areas may face a shortage of appraisers.
+However, appraisals in rural areas can take longer because certain rural areas may face a shortage of appraisers.
 It’s possible that it can take months to get an appraiser out to evaluate a property.

 Appraisal Amount Vs. Mortgage Loan Amount

-An appraisal directly affects the amount of mortgage loan you can get because your lender gives you a home loan based on the appraisal’s estimate of the fair market value of the home.
-It keeps the lender from lending you too much money and keeps you from borrowing more than you need for a particular home.
+An appraisal directly affects the amount of mortgage you’re loaned, because your lender gives you a home loan based on the appraisal’s estimate of the fair market value of the home.
+It keeps the lender from lending you too much money, and keeps you from borrowing more than you need for a particular home.